Simple Minds: Initial albums (1978–1980)

-On 27 March 1979 the band made their first television appearance, performing the songs "Chelsea Girl" and "Life in a Day" on BBC's The Old Grey Whistle Test.
+During late 1978 and early 1979, Simple Minds began rehearsing the set of Kerr/Burchill-written songs which appear on their debut album.
+On 27 March 1979 the band made their first television appearance, performing the songs "Chelsea Girl" and "Life in a Day" on the BBC's The Old Grey Whistle Test.
 The first Simple Minds album, Life in a Day, was produced by John Leckie and released by Zoom Records in April 1979.
-The album's title track "Life in a Day" was released as Simple Minds' first single and reached No. 62 in the UK Singles Chart, with the album reaching No. 30 in the UK Albums Chart.
-The next single ("Chelsea Girl") failed to chart.
-While preparing ideas for the next record, they played a support slot for Magazine, following which they went back to the studio with Leckie to work on new material.
+The album's title track "Life in a Day" was released as Simple Minds' first single and reached No. 62 in the UK singles chart, with the album reaching No. 30 in the UK Albums Chart.
+In April/May 1979 they played their first UK tour as supporting act for Magazine, who were a major influence on them at the time.